Jade Jagger: Early life

 Jagger was born on 21 October 1971 at Belvedere Nursing Home in Paris, the only child of rock star Mick Jagger and his first wife, Bianca Jagger.
 Her parents divorced when she was a child.
 She is of English and Nicaraguan ancestry.

-Jagger is the paternal half-sister of Karis Hunt Jagger (born 1970), Elizabeth Scarlett Jagger (born 1984), James Leroy Augustin Jagger (born 1985), Georgia May Ayeesha Jagger (born 1992), Gabriel Luke Beauregard Jagger (born 1997), Lucas Maurice Morad-Jagger (born 1999), and Deveraux Octavian Basil Jagger (born 2016).
+Elizabeth Scarlett Jagger and Georgia May Ayeesha Jagger are her half sisters.

 Career

 In 1996, Jagger launched Jade Inc., an integrated jewellery and fashion brand, and in 2001 she began working as the Creative Director for Garrard, an English company dealing in high-end jewellery.
 She worked there until 2006 and now promotes a 'lifestyle concept' called "Jezebel" (her middle name), which fuses music, clothing, and lifestyle through original recordings, remixes, unplugged sessions, and fashion.
 She also has worked as a lingerie model.
 She has also designed apartments all over the world, including a tower of luxury residences called "Jade" in New York, and another in Mumbai.

 In 2001 she appeared in Being Mick, a documentary chronicling a year in the life of her father.

 In 2008 Jagger's career was revived, courtesy of Belvedere.
 Best known in accessory circles for her time as creative director at Garrard, Jagger created the "Jagger Dagger", a sword with an 18-carat white gold hilt studded with 12 carat of brilliant-cut diamonds, 42 pale sapphires, and inlaid with a central blue lapis lazuli square.

 In 2009, Jagger was featured in an in-depth video clip for Observer Women's Magazine, sharing one of her creations, something she refers to as her "artwork", a "ribbon bracelet" which features some "easily available household things" such as; a "skull and wings", a tiny "palm tree, sort of reminds me of my home in Ibiza", a bunch of safety pins, "funky little bits and bobs", e.g. a little key trinket.

 In 2011, Jagger was appointed for the designing of Lodha Group's Fiorenza project in Mumbai's Goregaon suburb.
-Blending India's rich and varied traditions with unique cultural elements from across the world, the development is expected to provide residents with the finest in fashionable living.